SSoelvsten/adiar/CONTRIBUTING.md

 interaction with (1) files, (2) data structures, e.g. the priority queues and the input streams, and (3) the call stack.

-### §2 Interoperability with user's data structures
+### §2 Interoperability with Users' Data Structures

 As a library, Adiar should not enforce the type of any data structure provided by the user.
 For example, the `bdd_replace` function of BuDDy breaks this